karusea/karusea/README.md

 ### Hello! 👋
-My name is karusea, I am a node.js / python developer!
+My name is karusea, I am a javascript (node) / python developer!

 - 🌱 I’m currently trying to get more into python.